 - Now you can check Perform a Clean Installation and uncheck NVIDIA Update.

 Continue on until the setup process completes.
 Restart the PC and you should have your video card working properly upon the next load.

 Leave us a comment whether this has or has not solved your issue.
-Also check them comments, too.
-Some of our readers have pretty good advice that works for them so it may work for you.
-Cross your fingers and toes.
-If nothing works, post in our forum see if any miracle occurs.
+Some of our readers are like, geniuses, and have pretty good advice that works for them so it may work for you.
+So be sure to go throught the comment section below for more solutions.